yotamsh1023/campage/FACEBOOK_OAUTH_SETUP.md

 ## How It Works

 1. User clicks "התחבר עם פייסבוק" button
-2. Frontend redirects directly to the configured Facebook OAuth callback (`https://ticvfvasxokumficxzal.supabase.co/auth/v1/callback` in production)
+2. Frontend redirects directly to the Supabase OAuth flow using the Supabase JS client (`supabase.auth.signInWithOAuth`)
-3. Supabase handles the Facebook login flow and processes the OAuth callback
+3. Supabase handles the Facebook login flow and redirects to `/auth/callback`
-4. After authorization, Supabase receives the code from Facebook and stores the session/token
-5. Your Supabase auth hooks can then notify the frontend of success or failure
+4. The callback page stores the auth status and (if configured) sets the Supabase session
+5. The user is returned to the homepage with success/error messaging

 ## Files Modified

 - `index.html` - Added Facebook auth button and message display
-- `script.js` - Added OAuth flow handling
+- `script.js` - Added Supabase JS client integration for OAuth
+- `auth-callback.html` - Handles Supabase redirect and session storage
 - `styles.css` - Added message styling
 - `server/server.js` - Backend OAuth implementation
 - `server/package.json` - Server dependencies

 ## Production Checklist

+- [ ] Expose `window.SUPABASE_PUBLIC_ANON_KEY` or update `script.js` with your Supabase anon key before deploying
 - [ ] Use HTTPS for all OAuth redirects
 - [ ] Replace SQLite with production database (PostgreSQL/MySQL)
 - [ ] Implement proper user session management